Srylius/.github/Profile/Readme.md

-# Srylius - PHP Framework
-> This project may contain parts from many open source projects.
-Endless thanks to all open source community
-> members for this.
-If you think there is a problem with this subject, you can contact.

 ## Srylius : About
 **Srylius Framework** has been based on the principle of zero dependency, and has reached today with the aim of being an advanced framework that will allow you to develop applications in the simplest way.
 In